Background

 Australian Alps ca.1960

-The film ‘Snowy Hydro – Conservation in the Snowy Mountains’ vividly illustrates the erosion issues that had developed in the Snowy Mountains by the 1950s.
-The erosion management techniques portrayed in the film, although in many respects quite innovative, sometimes involved the inappropriate use of introduced plant species.
-See https://aso.gov.au/titles/sponsored-films/snowy-hydro-conservation-snowy/clip1/#
+The film ‘Snowy Hydro – Conservation in the Snowy Mountains’ vividly illustrates the erosion problems that had developed in the Australian Alps by 1950 (Malcolm 1955).
+See https://aso.gov.au/titles/sponsored-films/snowy-hydro-conservation-snowy/clip1/# .
+As the film reveals, by the mid 1950s attempts were being made by government agencies to remediate eroded alpine areas.
+Although innovative, they unfortunately involved the use of introduced plant species, and not locally indigenous species.

-Management of the Australian Alps repair projects passed to the New South Wales National Parks and Wildlife Service in the 1970s, and Good’s extensive ecological knowledge and environmental repair skills were retained; he also managed post 2003 bushfire recovery projects in the alps.
-A culture of professional Australian scientific expertise evolved throughout the course of the Australian Alps projects: alpine botany, alpine ecology, and restoration ecology (Good, McDonald 2016: 14-15).
+Management of the erosion control projects passed to the newly formed New South Wales National Parks and Wildlife Service in the 1970s.
+Good’s extensive ecological knowledge and environmental repair skills were retained, and he also managed post 2003 alpine bushfire recovery projects.

-Today, members of the Monaro Ngarigo community work with the NSW National Parks and Wildlife Service to manage the Kosciuszko National Park, which extends across the Australian Alps (ABC).
+Today, members of the Monaro Ngarigo community work with the NSW National Parks and Wildlife Service to manage the Kosciuszko National Park, which extends across the Australian Alps (ABC 2016).
+Introduced species, particularly feral horses, continue to threaten the indigenous biological diversity of the park and alps.

 References: